-Figure 31 Pair Buttons - Dimmer.
+Figure 29 Pair Buttons - Dimmer.

-The switch orders will be sent through the "[Btn] [X] Light - On/Off" one-bit object, while the increase/decrease orders will be through the "[Btn] [X] Light - Dimming" four-bit object.
+The switch orders will be sent through the "[Btn] [PX] Light - On/Off" one-bit object, while the increase/decrease orders will be through the "[Btn] [PX] Light - Dimming" four-bit object.

-The first one has the write flag enabled so it can receive feedback from the dimmer about the on/off status.
-Similarly, the "[Btn] [X] Light Dimming (Status)" one-byte object can be linked to the light level status object of the dimmer (in fact, this object is only intended to receive values from the bus, not to send them).
-As explained in 2.3.3, the alternation of the on/off and step requests will be conditioned to these statuses, to prevent sending ineffective requests.
+On the other hand, the "[Btn] [PX] Light Dimming (Status)" one-byte object may be linked to the light level status object of the dimmer (in fact, this object is only intended to receive values from the bus, not to send them).
+As explained in 2.3.3, the state-dependent LED lighting will be determined by the value of this object (LED off at 0% and on at any other level).